 Various measures satisfying the needs of disabled passengers, where they would otherwise barely get to the metro areas, include for example already mentioned entry using the freight elevators.
 However, strict rules apply to their use.
 Their utilisation is only possible where the operational conditions allows.
 Immobile passengers must also have their own personal accompaniment trained by the Prague Public Transit Company employees for the use of the freight elevators.
-Transport by the freight elevator is enabled in the Opatov station, in the case of failure of the passenger elevators also in the stations Háje, Chodov, Roztyly and Nádraží Holešovice.
+Transport by the freight elevator is enabled in the case of failure of the passenger elevators in the stations Háje, Chodov, Roztyly and Nádraží Holešovice.

-In the past period, barrier-free accesses were put into operation in the stations I. P. Pavlova, Anděl, Roztyly, Můstek A/B and most recently also in the Palmovka station.
+In the past period, barrier-free accesses were put into operation in the stations I. P. Pavlova, Anděl, Roztyly, Můstek A/B and most recently also in the Palmovka and Opatov station.
 Subsidy from the EU funds within the Operational programme Prague – Competitiveness was obtained to fund these barrier-free accesses.

 Currently, the barrier-free access is being realised in the Karlovo náměstí station, which should be, in the form of two related couples of passenger elevators, finalised in the middle of next year (2020).
-The approved investment plan currently envisages the gradual construction of barrier-free accesses in the metro stations Opatov, Jiřího z Poděbrad and Českomoravská.
+The approved investment plan currently envisages the gradual construction of barrier-free accesses in the metro stations Jiřího z Poděbrad and Českomoravská.

 Feasibility studies have been developed for a number of other stations and project preparation has already been launched for some of them.
 These includes e.g. the stations Radlická, Jinonice, Křižíkova and Malostranská.